montlaur/montlaur.github.io/_retrospective/2021-04-12-la-mort-dans-l’âme.md

   **(With a Heavy Heart)**

   There is so much grief in this painting with such an explicit title!
 The work leaves room for the imagination of the observer, it imposes it.
-Is this the painter we see, standing, his shoulders down?
+Is this the painter we see standing, his shoulders down?
 The blue of his back and arms contrasts with the black of the terrifying creatures surrounding him.
-Contrast also with the red ocher roofs of the city, and with the mountains, behind, with unreal colors.
+Contrast also with the red ocher roofs of the city and with the mountains behind with unreal colors.
 description-ru: >-
   **(С тяжелым сердцем)**